-Kenyon is working to develop a separate and specific Memorandum of Understanding with each the following Knox County resources: Knox County Sheriff's Office, the Knox County Prosecuting Attorney's Office, New Directions Domestic Abuse Shelter and Rape Crisis Center and the Knox Community

-Hospital to ensure the appropriate and efficient response to incidents of sexual misconduct based upon a reasonable belief that such aid will enhance safety and efficiency.
+Kenyon has worked with the Knox County Sheriff's Office and Knox County Prosecuting Attorney's Office to develop a Memorandum of Understanding regarding the reporting of and response to criminal activity on campus.
+Kenyon also has a Memorandum of Understanding with the Knox Community Hospital with regard to the provision of sexual assault forensic examinations to students.
+In addition, Kenyon is working to develop a separate Memorandum of Understanding with the New Directions Domestic Abuse Shelter and Rape Crisis Center.
+Kenyon regularly invites appropriate personnel from these agencies to participate in training and discussions to ensure the appropriate and efficient response to incidents of sexual misconduct based upon a reasonable belief that such aid will enhance safety and efficiency.